USRSE/documents/transparency-log.md

 ### January 7, 2021

-A message was sent to contact@us-rse.org to report an incident in a 1:1 interaction in a US-RSE slack DM, with a request to keep the matter private.
+A message was sent to contact@us-rse.org to report an incident in a 1:1 interaction in a US-RSE Slack DM, with a request to keep the matter private.
 A response was sent to the reporter that the code of conduct review group could not determine a responsive action that would maintain confidentiality, but that a general reminder about the Code of Conduct would be posted to members on Slack